 - Go hiking – You don’t have to go far from Canmore to find some excellent hiking trails.
 Popular destinations include the emerald coloured Grassi Lakes and distinctive Ha Ling Peak.
 Both offer impressive views back towards Canmore.

-- Rent a bike – The Legacy Trail is a 26km long cycling and walking route between Canmore and Banff.
-It is mostly flat and, as you may expect, has breathtaking views of local landmarks such as the Three Sisters and Vermillion Lakes.
+- Rent a bike – The Legacy Trail is a 26km mostly flat cycling and walking route between Canmore and Banff.
 One option is to cycle to Banff and take the regularly scheduled Roam transit bus back to Canmore.
-More info about the Legacy Trail here on hikebiketravel.com.
+More info about the Legacy Trail here on hikebiketravel.com

 - Explore Banff National Park – Canmore is only minutes away from the boundary of Banff National Park and makes the ideal base for exploring this iconic area.
 To visit the famed Moraine Lake in summer, be sure to arrive early (before 6am) or be prepared to take a shuttle bus.